dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 # Get Started

-Follow the Setup instructions in Box 1.

-Follow the Play instructions in Box 1.
+Follow the Setup and Play instructions in Box 1.
 The rest of the document provides guidance on the steps to play.

 ![](media/00adba6c99e470e83330019a18220325.png)

+## Types of Use

+The synchronous model can be used in two modes:

+1. Synchronously by multiple people where each person plays one or more parties (in Google Drive).

+2. By a single person (plays all parties).

+Players can explore:

+-   Water conservation and consumptive use strategies,

+-   Scenarios of natural flow

+-   Political decisions such as:

+    -   Include more parties or stakeholders. split existing reservoir storage among users,

+    -   Split future inflows among users.

+    -   Split the combined reservoir storage among reservoirs.

 # Step 1.
 Assign Parties, Person playing, and Strategies